 Koh Si Chang is home to a royal summer palace no longer in use, a small community, temples, and several interesting caves.

-Getting There: Getting to Koh Si Chang requires passing through Sri Racha in Chonburi Province — namesake of the highly celebrated hot sauce.
+Getting There: Getting to Koh Si Chang requires passing through Sri Racha in Chonburi Province — the namesake of the highly celebrated hot sauce.
 The trip takes around three hours, including an hour on the ferry.

 Koh Laan ends up being a quick jaunt for travelers and locals in Pattaya who go over for swimming and seafood.
 There isn’t much to do on Koh Laan aside from sunbathing, snorkeling, and swimming—but that’s the point!

 Ferries from Pattaya take around an hour, or you can cut travel time in half and have more fun by upgrading to a longtail speedboat.
 Watch out for the resident monkeys on the island; they’ve been known to rob bags left on the beach.

 Koh Chang (Elephant Island), is the second largest island in Thailand — Phuket is the only one larger — and it’s definitely the nicest island escape near Bangkok.
 Unlike Koh Samet and Koh Si Chang, the island is big enough to accommodate both extremes: finding a nightclub party or escaping into bamboo-hut tranquility.

 Koh Chang has mutated from the “backpacker paradise” as it was once known.
 Close proximity to Bangkok accelerated high-end development in the last decade.